 Peter joined Nockolds in 2004 as a Partner within the Family Team.
 Before joining the firm Peter graduated from Bristol University with a degree in Psychology and completed his Law Society Finals at the College of Law in Guildford.
-Peter later gained over 17 years’ experience in legal practice before joining the firm.
+Peter later gained over seven years’ experience in legal practice before joining the firm.

 Peter was quoted in the Legal 500 (2017 edition) as ‘a solution-oriented mediator’, who has ‘a practical, lateral-thinking approach’ and handles high net-worth divorces, child-related issues and inheritance-related disputes.
 Peter was also quoted in the Legal 500 (2015 edition) as being ‘very efficient‘.
 Peter has been recognised as a leader in the field for family law in London.
 Peter has also been recognised as a ‘Leader in the Field’ in the UK 2012 edition of Chambers UK for both family and criminal law, being credited by the publication and praised by his clients for having ‘clear communication skills‘ and ‘an ability to explain the law‘.